Cleidocranial Dysplasia (cont.)

 What other names do people use for cleidocranial dysplasia?

 SOURCE: Genetics Home Reference; U.S. National Library of Medicine

 Viewers share their comments

 Cleidocranial Dysplasia - Describe Your Experience Question: Please describe your experience with cleidocranial dysplasia.

-Cleidocranial Dysplasia - Symptoms Question: What symptoms do you have associated with cleidocranial dysplasia?
+Cleidocranial Dysplasia - Symptoms Question: What were your or your child's symptoms associated with cleidocranial dysplasia?

-Cleidocranial Dysplasia - Treatment Question: What types of treatments have you received for your cleidocranial dysplasia?
+Cleidocranial Dysplasia - Treatment Question: What types of treatments have you or a relative received for cleidocranial dysplasia?